srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module11.md

-# Lab Scenario Preview: AZ-900: Describe Azure architecture and services

-## Lab 11 - Create a VM with the CLI
+# Lab Scenario Preview: Lab 11 - Create a VM with the CLI

-### Lab overview
+## Lab overview

 In this walkthrough, we will configure the Cloud Shell, use Azure CLI to create a virtual machine, and review Azure Advisor recommendations.